 % of your plants and offices that were assessed (by entity or statutory authorities or third parties)

-Child labour
+Child labour 100.00%

-Forced/involuntary labour 100%

-Sexual harassment Company's plant and offices are assessed for compliance on
+Forced/involuntary labour Company's plant and offices are assessed for compliance on human rights issues by

+Sexual harassment internal team.

-Discrimination at workplace human rights issues by internal team.
+Discrimination at workplace

 Wages

 Others - please specify

+Child labour

-10. Provide details of any corrective actions taken or underway to address significant risks / concerns arising from the assessments at Ouestion 9 above.
+11. Provide details of any corrective actions taken or underway to address significant risks / concerns arising from the assessments at Question 9 above.